60+ BEST Things To Do In Banff

 Best Ways to Explore Banff

-• Walking: Downtown Banff is extremely walkable as it is only 4-square-kilometers in area, with plenty of pedestrian sidewalks.
+- Walking: Downtown Banff is extremely walkable as it is only 4-square-kilometers in area, with plenty of pedestrian sidewalks.
 This is the easiest way to get around the Town of Banff.
-During the summer season the Town of Banff will close its main street to vehicles in the downtown core between Wolf and Buffalo streets, and the adjacent sections of Caribou Street.
-Between May 19 to October 13th, this section of Banff Avenue will be exclusive to pedestrians, cyclists and skateboarders.

-• By Bike: One of my absolute favorite ways to get around Banff is by bike.
-If you are driving in, I would highly recommend bringing bikes to explore the park.
-Banff Adventures and Banff Cycles also rent mountain bikes, e-bikes, and cruisers during the summer.
+- By Bike: One of my absolute favorite ways to get around Banff is by bike.
+If you are driving in, I highly recommend bringing bikes to explore the park.
+Banff Adventures and Banff Cycle also rent mountain bikes, e-bikes, and cruisers during the summer.
 Bike rentals include a helmet, lock, and trail map.
-Both Banff and Canmore are becoming more and more bike-friendly by the day.
+Both Banff and Canmore are becoming increasingly bike-friendly.

 Get a Parks Canada Pass to Visit Banff